 A video of the Seattle bus subway as seen on a visit in May 1993 has been placed on the 'youtube' film sharing site and can be watched (in a new window) by clicking the projector icon or this link http://www.youtube.com/watch?v=etT_wVuKy_I

 Now known as the Downtown Seattle Transit Tunnel it re-opened exactly 2 years later (on 24th September 2007).
-The works included lowering the tunnel floor (road surface) for the light rail and this has led to concerns that the bus mirrors - which are now at head height - may strike people waiting on the platform.
+The works included lowering the tunnel floor (road surface) for the light rail and this has led to concerns that the bus mirrors - which are now at head height - may strike passengers waiting on the station platform.
 In an effort to prevent this the mirrors have been equipped with flashing lights and the speed of the buses within the stations has been lowered from 15mph to 10mph (24km/h to 16km/h).The Central Link light rail system opened on 18th July 2009 and now shares the tunnel with the buses.
 As the tunnel is entirely within the Ride Free Area no fare is charged to travel on the buses during the ride-free hours of 6am to 7pm (06:00 to 19:00).
-But... as the buses and light rail follow different fare structures and fares are charged on the light rail trains at all times.
+But... the buses and light rail follow different fare structures and fares are charged on the light rail trains at all times.
 Apparently including the light rail in the free fare zone would have resulted in light rail fares being 25 cents higher.

 Seattle's bus subway sees driver steered buses using London Underground style 'tube' tunnels.
-These images were taken during the era of the duo-buses, most of which have now been rebuilt as plain trolleybuses and are used on on bus routes which remain on the surface at all times.
+These images were taken during the era of the duo-buses, most of which have now been rebuilt as plain trolleybuses and are used on bus routes which remain on the surface at all times.